one-click-desktop/demonstration/README.md

 2. Modify variables and playbooks at `configuration` in way that *overseer* and *virt-srv* are the same system on which you will be running this demo.
 3. Configure your target system with `configuration/scripts/configure_all.sh`.
 4. Build virtualization server runtime docker container with `modules/virtualization-server/runtime_container/build.sh` (it will take some time).
-5. Modify [`docker-compose.yml`](/docker-compose.yml) - change IP address in `entrypont` of`virtsrv` to host IP.
-IP addresses in configuration used by VirtualizationServer also need to be changed to host IP (or network).
-6. Build modules group with `docker-compose up --build` running at root of this repository.
+5. Build modules group with `docker-compose up --build` running at root of this repository.

 After these steps there will be 4 containers:
 1. *mqtt* - RabbitMQ message broker used as internal and external communication broker.